openai/evals/README.md

 # Evals

-Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
+Evals is a framework for evaluating language models (LMs) and model programs.
+It also includes an open-source registry of benchmarks.

 You can use Evals to create and run evaluations that:
 - use datasets to generate prompts,
-- measure the quality of completions provided by an OpenAI model, and
+- measure the quality of completions provided by LMs or model programs, and
-- compare performance across different datasets and models.
+- compare performance across different datasets and completion functions.

+Completion functions implement a common protocol that map inputs to string completions.
+Evals can now be run on any implementation of the Completion Function (`CompletionFn`) protocol.

 With Evals, we aim to make it as simple as possible to build an eval while writing as little code as possible.
-To get started, we recommend that you follow these steps **in order**:
+To get started, we recommend that you follow these steps:

-1. Read through this doc and follow the [setup instructions below](README.md#Setup).
+To get set up with evals, rread through this doc and follow the [setup instructions below](README.md#Setup).

+#### Running evals
-2. Learn how to run existing evals: [run-evals.md](docs/run-evals.md).
+- Learn how to run existing evals: [run-evals.md](docs/run-evals.md).
-3. Familiarize yourself with the existing eval templates: [eval-templates.md](docs/eval-templates.md).
+- Familiarize yourself with the existing eval templates: [eval-templates.md](docs/eval-templates.md).

+#### Writing evals
-4. Walk through the process for building an eval: [build-eval.md](docs/build-eval.md)
+- Walk through the process for building an eval: [build-eval.md](docs/build-eval.md)
-5. See an example of implementing custom eval logic: [custom-eval.md](docs/custom-eval.md).
+- See an example of implementing custom eval logic: [custom-eval.md](docs/custom-eval.md).

+#### Writing CompletionFns
+6. Writing your own completion functions

 If you think you have an interesting eval, please open a PR with your contribution.
 OpenAI staff actively review these evals when considering improvements to upcoming models.